-“This bill would also exempt exempt, until January 1, 2021, from all provisions of the act, except the aforementioned private civil action provision, provision and the obligation to inform the consumer as to the categories of personal information to be collected as described above, information collected from a natural person by a business in the course of the natural person acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of that business, as specified.”
+“This bill would also exempt employer-employee interactions, until January 1, 2021, from all provisions of the act, except the aforementioned private civil action provision, provision and the obligation to inform the consumer as to the categories of personal information to be collected as described above, information collected from a natural person by a business in the course of the natural person acting as a job applicant to, an employee of, owner of, director of, officer of, medical staff member of, or contractor of that business, as specified.”

 Richard A. Chapo, Esq.

 More Articles On The California Consumer Privacy Act: